kayabaNerve/monero-oxide/monero-oxide/interface/daemon/README.md

 These bounds attempt to limit the amount of client bandwidth, and memory, a malicious Monero daemon may waste.
-Unfortunately, due to Monero's lack of bounds on block sizes and miner transactions (due to its adaptive scaling), these bounds may cause this library to be unable to make certain calls if:
+Unfortunately, due to Monero's lack of bounds on block sizes and miner transactions (due to its adaptive scaling), these bounds may cause this library to be unable to make certain calls if some presumably ludicrous bounds are exceeded.
+While this is unlikely to happen, if you'd like to ensure correctness in every case, even the ludicrous, you may disable size limits on responses with `daemon.response_size_limits(false)`.

-- A transaction exceeding 1 MB exists
-- A block exceeding 5 MB exists

-Where both bounds are presumed ludicrous and therefore unlikely to happen.
-If you'd like to ensure correctness in every case, even the ludicrous, you may disable size limits on responses with `daemon.response_size_limits(false)`.

 ### Cargo Features